Objectway/super-gigi/README.md

     .pipe(gulp.dest('/styles/'));
 ```

-You can found a complete gulp file in `gulp/tasks/sass.js`.
+You can find a complete gulp file in `gulp/tasks/sass.js`.

 <br/>